Station: Wixom, MI

 See Wixom - Lincoln Yard for additional information about the C&O yard which served the Ford Motor Wixom Assembly Plant.

-Photo Info/Credit: Top, an old photo of the Wixom depot which served both the Pere Marquette and the Grand Trunk Western railroads.
+Image info: Top, an old photo of the Wixom depot which served both the Pere Marquette and the Grand Trunk Western railroads.
 The control at the right is believed to have been used to change a target or ball signal at the top of the pole which controlled access to cross the diamond.
 [Alan Loftis collection].
-2nd photo, a Pere Marquette passenger train leaves the Wixom depot; 3rd, a Pere Marquette "Berkshire" steam locomotive leads a freight train across the GTW diamond at Wixom.
+2nd photo, a similar but more detailed view of the crossing at Wixom.
+Note the train order iron man which was used to deliver hoop train orders to PM trains.
+3rd photo, a Pere Marquette passenger train leaves the Wixom depot; 4th, an eastbound Grand Trunk Jackson Branch waits for the home signal at Wixom, while a northbound C&O crosses the diamond heading to Flint.
+1970's.
+[Doug Hefty collection].
+5th image, a Pere Marquette "Berkshire" steam locomotive leads a freight train across the GTW diamond at Wixom.
 The elevator is on the left.
-4th photo, the remnants of the Wixom interlocking looking west on the former Grand Trunk Western.
+6th photo, the remnants of the Wixom interlocking looking west on the former Grand Trunk Western.
 The GTW Jackson branch is at the left (pulled up before the crossing).
 The old searchlight signal protecting the crossing is still in place.
-The track to the right is the Coe Rail/ CSX interchange wye.
+The track to the right is the Coe Rail/CSX interchange wye.
 In 2004.
-[Mike Tabone] Bottom, an article from the Detroit Free Press in 1874]
+[Mike Tabone] 7th image is an article from the Detroit Free Press in 1874]

 Time Line